cspablocortez/BetWise/README.md

 2. Create a new index.html file

-3. Add boilerplate code using the `html:5`
+3. Add boilerplate code using the `html:5` command

 4. Start a local live server

+5. Send link in chat with repository and boilerplate HTML.